raspberrypilearning/quest-seeker/en/step_3.md

 <span style="color: #0faeb0">**Software Design**</span> is making decisions about how to turn your idea into code.
 In Unity this means deciding on the GameObjects, Scripts, Variables and Methods you will need to build your game or interactive story.
 </p>

+### Quest checklist

-For each quest you will need to:
+For your quest you will need to:
 + Add a new NPC to be the quest giver with UI objects to communicate about the quest.
 + Update the QuestSeeker script on the Player with variables to store the state of the new quest.
 + Add items and other NPCs depending on the quest type.
-+ Add a script to to the quest giver NPC to control the conversation and reward based on the state of the quest.
++ Add a script to the quest giver NPC to control the conversation and reward based on the state of the quest.
 + Add scripts to items and other NPCs according to the quest type.

 --- task ---

+### The Quest Giver

 Add a new GameObject to be the second QuestGiver NPC.